Living in a rental property? Get cover for the things that matter most

 - Comprehensive cover.
 Expanded options for covering contents from a wider variety of hazards, and options for liability insurance.
 This lets you protect your belongings from risks other than fire and theft, while liability cover can pay portions of the legal and medical fees incurred if other parties are injured at the residence.

-What does tenant’s insurance cover?
+What does my policy actually cover?

 |Cover||What it does|